This is an interesting tool that will basically allow you to start investing with as little as $5. But can you really make money with the Stash app?

 I can tell you right now that this is a much better deal than you will find with any local stock broker.
 Not only can you start investing on Stash with a fraction of the amount of capital, but the fees are also tremendously reasonable.

-So far, we were impressed.
+So far, I was impressed.
 I feel like people who are interested in investing will probably not be discouraged by these fees, as they really aren’t that bad.

 I know that I wasn’t dismayed by them in the least.
 Plus, you get three months free—which is awesome!

 On the next screen, I was prompted to ‘start investing,’ which basically meant that it was time to make an account.